izatwin/eventor/tests/Sprint_2_Test_Cases.md

 #### Test 2.4: Edit Event Details Without Saving
 1. Log in to any valid account.
+2. Navigate to a post that does have an attached event.
-2. Edit all fields of an attached event in a post.
+3. Edit all fields of an attached event in a post.
-3. Refresh without saving.
+4. Refresh without saving.
-4. Ensure no changes are reflected.
+5. Ensure no changes are reflected.

 #### Test 2.5: Save Edited Event Details
 1. Log in to any valid account.
+2. Navigate to a post that does have an attached event.
-2. Edit all fields of an attached event in a post.
+3. Edit all fields of an attached event in a post.
-3. Save changes.
+4. Save changes.
-4. Refresh and confirm changes are applied.
+5. Refresh and confirm changes are applied.

 ### Interaction Tests